top of page

 Final Thoughts on Beating the Summer Slide

-The summer slide can slow down a student’s progress, but it does not have to.
+The summer slide can hinder a student’s progress, but it does not have to.
 With simple steps like daily reading, math practice, and writing, students can keep their skills strong.
 Using programs like A+ Learning Club’s tutoring can provide extra support and motivation.

 Summer is a great time to enjoy learning in new ways.
 Keeping a balance between fun and study helps students return to school ready to succeed.
 Taking action now can make a big difference in the year ahead.